-Galway City in the west of Ireland has been named the top foodie destination for 2020 by BBC Good Food.
+Galway City in the west of Ireland was once named a top foodie destination by BBC Good Food back in 2020.

 Galway City beat out Lyon, France; Los Cabos, Mexico; The Netherlands; Malta; Marrakesh, Morocco; Tel Aviv, Israel; Scotland; Porto; and Cádiz, Spain to be named the top foodie destination for 2020.

 BBC Good Food also makes note of the unique Irish food visitors simply have to sample during their travels: soda bread, shellfish, Irish stew, colcannon and champ, boxty, boiled bacon and cabbage, smoked salmon, black and white pudding, coddle, and barmbrack.

 Are you planning a vacation in Ireland?
 Looking for advice or want to share some great memories?
 Join our Irish travel Facebook group.